Islamic eschatology: Apocalyptic literature

 The extensive usage of Hebrew and Syriac vocabulary in Islamic apocalyptic writings suggests that apocalyptic narratives formed from vivid exchange between different religious traditions.
-These exchanges most likely did not happen among scholars, but orally among the uneducated masses.
+These exchanges most likely occurred orally among the masses, rather than among scholars.
 A lot of apocalyptic material is attributed to Ka'b al-Ahbar and former Jewish converts to Islam, while other transmitters indicate a Christian background.
 Christian apocalyptic literature was known at latest since the 9th century in Arabic.

 Although apocalyptic literature barely cites the Quran, the narratives refer and paraphrase Islamic sacred scripture.
 In contrast to the method of usage of ḥadīth, apocalyptic literature dictates the Quran rather than explaining the text.
-Thus, David Cook suggested that at a certain point, the Quran was rather competing with apocalyptic literature than they were complementary.
+Thus, David Cook suggested that at a certain point, the Quran was competing with apocalyptic literature rather than complementing it.
+Cook also insists the Quran is primarily an eschatological work, concerned about the impending Day of Judgement, and not an apocalyptic one.

 Islamic apocalyptic narratives were later expanded and developed by Islamic authors notably Al-Shaykh Al-Mufid, al-Ghazali, Ibn Arabi, Al-Qurtubi, Ibn Kathir, and as-Suyuti).
 The authors list various signs as meanings of the arrivals of the apocalypse.
-Some references to the Quran were frequently understood in apocalyptic terms, such as fitna, Dabba, and Gog and Magog.
+Some references in the Quran were frequently understood as apocalyptic terms, such as fitna, Dabba, and Gog and Magog.
 At the time of the Mongol conquests, ibn Kathir identified the latter with the historical Turks and Mongols.
-The apocalyptic writings frequently feature extra-Quranic figures such as the Dajjāl (corresponding to Armilos and Anti-Christ) and the Mahdīy.
-The Dajjāl is supposed to become a cause of misguidance and causes havoc on earth, but is ultimately stopped by either the Mahdīy or Jesus, who returns from heaven.
+The apocalyptic writings frequently feature extra-Quranic figures such as the Dajjāl (corresponding to Armilos and Anti-Christ) and the Mahdī.
+The Dajjāl is supposed to become a cause of misguidance and causes havoc on earth, but is ultimately stopped by either the Mahdī or ʿĪsā (Jesus) who returns to earth from heaven.